2023 Experiment Details

 - 15 minutes: Complete post-meeting surveys and distribute debrief materials

-Experiment data will include anonymized survey results and audio/video recordings, hosted on secure servers supervised by Dr. Reiter-Palmon and Dr. Allen.
+Experiment data will include anonymized survey results and audio/video recordings, hosted on secure servers supervised by Reiter-Palmon, PhD and Joe Allen, PhD.

 The data collected will cover topics such as: